Big funds bought News Corp as scandal rumbled

 Several major hedge funds and institutional investors piled in on stock of News Corp even as the company was reeling from a phone hacking scandal which hurt the stock in the third quarter.

-UK fund Children's Investment Fund Management bought 53.8 million shares of News Corp A stock valued at $833.5 million during the three months ended September 30, according to regulatory filings.
+UK fund Children's Investment Fund Management bought 53.8 million shares of News Corp A stock valued at $833.5 million (528.6 million pounds) during the three months ended September 30, according to regulatory filings.
 Eton Park Capital Management also bought 25.9 million A shares valued at $400.7 million during the same period.

-Rupert Murdoch's News Corp (NWSA.O) has been battered by a phone hacking scandal at its UK newspaper arm which has led to the arrest of some 20 executives and journalists and disrupted the company's biggest-ever merger transaction with UK satellite company BSkyB Plc BSY.L.
+Rupert Murdoch's News Corp has been battered by a phone hacking scandal at its UK newspaper arm which has led to the arrest of some 20 executives and journalists and disrupted the company's biggest-ever merger transaction with UK satellite company BSkyB Plc.

 The fallout from the scandal has threatened the Murdoch family's control of the company, with one-time presumed CEO heir James Murdoch under intense pressure in recent weeks for his role in the affair.